3aiets/jira-gf-webhook-v2/README.md

 - The `events/` directory is in `.gitignore` to avoid leaking real issue contents into commits.
 - The Docker image runs as a non-root user.

+## Improvement
+- Respond quickly + enqueue async work	Not implemented.
+Current handler still validates, parses, saves file, then responds.
+Status: No queue/worker yet.
+- X-Atlassian-Webhook-Identifier.
+Status:	Partly implemented.
+Used for in-memory LRU dedup.
+Not durable after restart.
+- X-Atlassian-Webhook-Retry.
+Status:	Implemented only as logging.
+Good first step.
+Not stored durably.
+- Sync-state table.
+Status:	Not implemented.
+No SQLite DB yet.
+- Dead-letter queue.
+Status:	Not implemented.
+- Explicit loop prevention.
+Status:	Not implemented.
+Not needed until your app writes back to Jira, but good to add before bidirectional sync.
+- Rate limits: 429, Retry-After, exponential backoff.
+Status:	Not implemented in jira_client.py.
+It currently uses raise_for_status().
+- Control concurrency / queue workers.
+Status:	Not implemented.
+- Batching.
+Status:	Not implemented.
+- OAuth 2.0.
+Status:	Implemented.
+OAuth init, token persistence, refresh, webhook CRUD exist.
+- X-Hub-Signature: method=signature.
+Status:	Not implemented.
+Current modern auth is JWT bearer.
+- X-RateLimit-*.
+Status:	Not implemented.
+Should be captured from outbound Jira API responses.
+- Use SQLite.
+Status:	Not implemented.
+Current persistence is JSON files + in-memory dedup.
+-